cypherpunk-academy/2064/en/029_2064_A new task.md

 It was probably the Mossad.
 We don't know for sure.
 Anyway, after this, it went horrible.
-In OSIRIS and also in reality.
+In TRON and also in reality.
 Because the Five Star isn't coming.
 They'll be shot down shortly before that.
 A few minutes earlier.
-We don't know why it really was like that... in OSIRIS we do.
+We don't know why it really was like that... in TRON we do.
-In OSIRIS, you were.
+In TRON, you were.
 What is happening right now is that due to some misunderstandings in the control center and two wrong commands, the whole assembly is bombed into the air.
 Everything will be razed to the ground.
 There were 122 deaths.